event4u-app/data-helpers/starlight/src/content/docs/simple-dto/introduction.md

 ### Framework Agnostic

-Works with Laravel, Symfony, and plain PHP.
+Works with Laravel, Symfony and plain PHP.
 No framework lock-in.

 ```php
 // Laravel